El Portal Porcelana

 It's an improbable connection for birds in flight!

-The treatment of the heads is less succecssful.
-Note that the heads are parallel in the genuine model and that they actually touch - or "collide!" - in an ultimately unsuccessul effort to duplicate the original.
-This decision may have been dictated by the technical difficulties in getting those long necks and heads to suspend in space as they do in the original.
+The treatment of the heads in the questionable model is less succecssful.
+Note that the heads are parallel in the genuine model and that they actually touch - or "collide!" - in what may have been an ultimately unsuccessul effort by imitators to duplicate the original but which could just as easily have been an earlier genuine effort by actual NAO artisans that was subsequently perfected in the model.
+This decision to have the heads touching may have been dictated by the technical difficulties in getting those long necks and heads to suspend in space as they do in the known model.
 Lladró artisans are noted not only for their aesthetic but for their technical mastery - their ability to get long arms, legs, necks, and wings to occupy space as if they were suspended in it - or as if the air itself were holding them up.
 It's one of the telltale problems for counterfeiters, who generally don't have the technical expertise to be able to pull that off.
+On the other hand, that technical expertise is acquired over time, and it could be that the less successful rendition of the model is simply an earlier version that was later perfected.

-I'm not bothered by the "dangling mark," (a term I use in my book Collecting Lladró to describe a backstamp in which the paint chip doesn't completely unfurl).
-What does bother me is the color and the poor definition of the NAO lettering.
-Though the pseudo-Greek stylization is faithful to the genuine mark, note the truncated left leg on the "N." I could be wrong; a wise observer doesn't ever say "never" when it comes to Lladró.
-But, the other things considered, this mark provides additional evidence that the questionable herons model is a counterfeit.
+In this particular example, I'm not bothered by the "dangling mark" (a term I use in my books on Lladró to describe a backstamp in which the paint chip doesn't completely unfurl).
+I am bothered by the poor definition of the NAO lettering.
+Though the pseudo-Greek stylization is faithful to the genuine mark, note the truncated left leg on the "N."

 (Finding More Info on Retired NAO)